On this page you will find some more general details about the Regattas, how it all works, and one or two sailing rules.

 Its best to arrive at each Regatta at least 30 minutes before the start time, to allow for some practice and to get your boat sailing how you want it!

 Prizes are in the form of tokens for 1st and 2nd place, which can then be exchanged for memorabilia, souvenirs, and vouchers for gift and toy shops on Southwold High Street.
-You can exchange tokens at the end of each regatta, but those who compete at more than one regatta often save them up.
+You can exchange tokens at the end of each regatta, but those who compete at more than one regatta often save them up throughout the season.
 A boat can also win a burgee for gaining three firsts in a season, and of course trophies are awarded for the bigger tournament and championship races.

 Club boats – for those interested in sailing who do not own their own boat, we have a number of competitive boats owned by the club which are reserved specifically for newcomers, and children in particular.
 All club sailors are very friendly and will happily lend a hand to new sailors.
 Young sailors are also allowed help during races from mums and dads or other helpers.
 If you are just curious to find out more, you’re very welcome to drop by to ask a few questions and see what goes on.